Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

-Let us finally state another interesting fact.
+Let us conclude the section with an interesting observation.
 Due to the elimination lemma, feasibility of the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} is equivalent to the existence of a static output-feedback controller $K$ and a \emph{common} certificate $X$ satisfying

-for $\Gc = [\Ac, \Bc, \Cc, \Dc]$ being the transfer matrix corresponding to \eqref{SHI::eq::cl_of} the closed-loop interconnection of the system \eqref{SHI::eq::sys_of} and the controller $K$.
-Thus, in each primal step, the dual iteration aims to find a static controller $K$, which is linked to the given full-information controller $F$ through the common certificate $X$.
+for $G^F_{11}$ as in Theorem \ref{SHI::theo::ofF} and for $\Gc = [\Ac, \Bc, \Cc, \Dc]$ being the transfer matrix corresponding to \eqref{SHI::eq::cl_of} the closed-loop interconnection of the system \eqref{SHI::eq::sys_of} and the controller $K$.
+Thus, by solving the primal synthesis LMIs, the dual iteration aims in each primal step to find a static controller $K$, which is linked to the given full-information controller $F$ through the common certificate $X$.
 This shows once more that the suggested initialization in Remark~\ref{SHI::rema::init} makes sense for the dual iteration as well.

-Due to Theorem \ref{SHI::theo::estimation}, we also know that feasibility of the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} is equivalent to the existence of a controller $\t K$ such that the robust analysis LMIs \eqref{SHI::lem::lmi_stabes} are satisfied for the closed-loop system \eqref{SHI::eq::sys_escl}.
-Let us provide some alternative arguments that the existence of such a controller $\t K$ is equivalent to feasibility of the LMIs \eqref{SHI::eq::lmiFcond}:
+Due to Theorem \ref{SHI::theo::estimation}, we also know that feasibility of the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} is equivalent to the existence of a controller $\hat K$ such that the robust analysis LMIs \eqref{SHI::lem::lmi_stabes} are satisfied for the closed-loop system \eqref{SHI::eq::sys_escl}.
+Let us provide some alternative arguments that the existence of such a controller $\hat K$ is equivalent to feasibility of the LMIs \eqref{SHI::eq::lmiFcond}:

-Let a suitable controller $\t K = (K_1, K_2)$ be given.
-Then note that the closed-loop system \eqref{SHI::eq::sys_escl} can also be expressed as
+Let a suitable controller $\hat K = (K_1, K_2)$ be given.
+Then note that the uncertain closed-loop system \eqref{SHI::eq::sys_escl} can also be expressed as

 in the sequel we abbreviate the above system matrices as $A(\del)$, $B(\del)$, $C(\del)$ and $D(\del)$, respectively.
 Since the robust analysis LMIs \eqref{SHI::lem::lmi_stabes} are satisfied, we infer, in particular, that